Lesson Stocks 201

 Removing vs. adding liquidity

-An order is generally considered to be removing liquidity from the market if it fills immediately, or requires matching as an odd-lot order.
+An order is generally considered to be removing liquidity from the market if it fills immediately.

 Market orders which fill (or execute) immediately are always considered to be removing liquidity since your order basically “jumps the queue” of the other limit orders currently sitting on the exchange’s order book.